♦ Performances/Workshops for Early Years Foundation and Key Stages 1 and 2

 Norfolk Discount - £450 plus travel expenses if your school is in David’s home county.

-(Fees quoted are complete; VAT and unforseen expenses will not be added.)
+Fees include preparation, admin and travel time, and are complete as quoted; VAT and unforseen expenses will not be added.

 International Schools and other events - please get in touch.